allenchak/LM6023/README.md

 Remark \*: with 1K ohm and NPN to GND

 ## TODO
-- more detail of this readme file
+- More detail of this readme file
-- schematic
-- detail of the CD4050 & NPN schematic
-- hardware SPI
+- Hardware SPI